Suzanna-Linn/slua/docs/beta.md

   - It imports files accessible from VSC.
   - It's not known if it can import inworld scripts.
 If it was the case, the scripts should be in the inventory and full perm, and the viewer should be opened to import them.
   - It can't import no-modify scripts.
 There is no way to distribute libraries without the source code.
-- With the viewer opened, scripts can be executed from VSC and the error and debug channel messages are shown in VSC.
+- With the viewer opened, scripts can be executed from VSC and the error, debug channel and OwnerSay messages are shown in VSC.
   - But no debugging option at all.

 An example of include/require: